eohjelle/quereada/README.md

 # Quereada

-Quereada is an open-source and free to use app that provides tools to build your own feeds from the internet and display them in an elegant interface.
+Quereada provides tools to build your own feeds from anything that is on the internet.
 It is available as a desktop app or self-hosted web app.
 [Click here](https://quereada-342c36fe2c15.herokuapp.com) to see a demo.

-Quereada is similar to many RSS readers, but with the twist that feeds are built from queries to a database of items, instead of using each source as its own feed.
-This makes Quereada more flexible and customizable than most RSS readers.
-In more detail, Quereada works by:

-1. Collecting new _items_ (articles, links, videos, etc.) from various _sources_ (RSS feeds, API endpoints, websites, etc.) on the internet.
-2. Building feeds using _queries_ to the database of collected items.
-Feeds can be defined and ordered in terms of properties such as source, date published, authors, whether the item has been seen or clicked before, number of words, number of likes, and more.
-3. Adding additional _filters_ on top of the queries.
-For example, it is possible to filter items by whether or not they are relevant to any topic.
+Quereada is inspired by RSS readers, but it is a lot more customizable and flexible.
+Think of it as an ETL (Extract, Transform, Load) pipeline for information.
+It is built from modular components:

+1. _Sources_: Generalized RSS feeds which collect _items_ from anything on the internet and store them in a local database.
+Examples: news articles, arxiv papers, blog posts, tweets, sports games, job postings.
+2. _Filters_: Used to filter items.
+For example, by filtering for items that are relevant (or not) to certain topics.
+To save costs, this is only done on demand (i. e. not for all items stored in the database) and the results cached.
+3. _Blocks_: Components used to sequentially describe feeds.
+They are:

+- _Streams_: Infinite-scroll like streams of items described by SQL-like _queries_ to the database.
+- _Digests_: Use LLMs to digest blocks of items.
+These are composable.

+4. _Feeds_: The sequence of blocks that the user sees.

 Some services such as summarization or filtering by relevance to topics rely on external APIs.
 To use these services it is necessary to provide API keys, and costs may apply.
 However, Quereada is designed to minimize the number of requests, and to store the results of requests to avoid making duplicate requests.